-Brett Maher In Category By Himself After Historic 63-Yard Field Goal
+NESN

 Take a look:

 What an absolute bomb.
-The kick puts Maher in a category all by himself.

 What will he do next?